reid-fu/projectKindness/README.md

 ## Workflow
 1. User types text in textbox.
 As user is typing, Chrome plugin sends text to server.
- - Send what user has typed so far every second, starting when user starts typing
+ - Send what user has typed so far every 7 characters
 2. Server filters text for nouns, verbs, adjectives, adverbs, participles, and interjections
  - Part of speech tagging done using Stanford CoreNLP.
 Tags follow Penn Treebank.
  - Noun tags start with "NN".
 Verb tags start with "VB".
 Adjectives start with "JJ".